 Attention to detail and accuracy

 Time management and organisational skills

 Analytical and problem-solving skills

-When writing work experience, it is important to highlight the specific accounting tasks and responsibilities you performed in each role.
+When writing work experience, it is important to highlight the specific tasks and responsibilities you performed in each role.
 Recruiters or hiring managers want to see what you did versus what you achieved.
-Here are some tips to help you write an effective work experience section for your accountant CV:
+Here are some tips to help you write an effective work experience section for your CV:

 Start with your most recent job and work backwards in chronological order.

 Describe your responsibilities and achievements in each role, focusing on quantifiable results where possible.
 Use action verbs to begin each bullet point, such as managed, developed, prepared, and analysed.